Responding to an OSC Audit Report:

 The brochure contains additional information and guidelines about the written audit response and the CAP and the differences between these two documents.

-Your written response to our audit summarizes your local government's position concerning our draft findings and recommendations.
+Your written response to our audit summarizes your local government’s position concerning our draft findings and recommendations.
 Our draft report (or draft letter report) tells you what we found and what we recommend you do to improve.
 Your response communicates what you think about those findings and recommendations.
 It is your reaction to the report, including whether you are in agreement with the report findings.
 Because we include your audit response in an appendix to the audit report, it also adds balance to the report as readers will be informed of your perspective on our findings and recommendations.
 For select audits, you may also receive a draft global report to respond to.
 Your response to the draft global report should address the specific global issues discussed in that report.

 At this point, the written response to the draft audit report is not intended to be a formalized CAP.
 We are not asking for details on specific corrective actions taken or planned in response to the findings and recommendations contained in this draft report.
 We recognize that a formalized, well-thought out CAP can take some time for officials to develop.
 That is not to say you cannot provide those specifics if they are known at the time the audit response letter is prepared; it is just not our expectation that you do so in the audit response letter.